-Any product included in the 'Global LEAP award database', i.e. already named winner or finalist in a previous Global LEAP awards competition, will automatically be eligible for BGFA1 funding.
-Compliance will be checked, during the due diligence review, against the comprehensive 'Global LEAP awards'- list (i.e. finalists and winners) available on VeraSol's website (https://data.verasol.org/) in several buyers' guides.9

-Applicants/Lead Applicants selected for contract negotiation offering other products, i.e. products that were not included in the previous Global LEAP award competitions, will be required to provide evidence at the due diligence stage showing that the proposed products are at least equivalent to the lowest performing product currently in the Global LEAP award database in terms of performance and quality.
-To verify this the following procedure will apply:
+Any product included in the 'Global LEAP award database', i.e. already named winner or finalist in a previous Global LEAP awards competition, will automatically be eligible for BGFA funding.
+Compliance will be checked, during the due diligence review, against the comprehensive 'Global LEAP awards' list (i.e. finalists and winners) available on VeraSol's website (https://data.verasol.org/) in several buyers' guides.13 i.e. products that were not included in the previous Global LEAP award competitions, will be required to provide evidence at the due diligence stage showing that the proposed products are at least equivalent to the lowest performing product currently in the Global LEAP award database in terms of performance and quality.
+To verify this, the following procedure will apply: